 Note: We will no longer have hunting or fishing licenses available at our base for the 2019 season.
 All licenses will need to be purchased online before arrival or at Rainy Lake Sports in Fort Frances or Devlins Corner Store in Devlin.
 Plan accordingly.

-14) Final Payments and Credit Cards
+15) Final Payments and Credit Cards - 5% service charge when paying off balance

 Also, we have sent you a confirmation of your dates and lakes along with your total billing.
 If this is going to be split up between your party, please have it figured out as to how much each person owes before you arrive.
 If you have each person's share already agreed upon, that will help save time the morning of your flight.